dagger/dagger/.dagger/README.md

 Generate SDK static files (replace `<sdk>` with one of the supported SDKs):

     dagger call sdk <sdk> generate export --path=.

-If you've made changes to the GraphQL schema, you will need to generate all sdks in one go prior to committing:

-    dagger call sdk all generate export --path=.

 ### Publish